HIV and Pregnancy

 What HIV medicines are given to babies after birth to prevent perinatal transmission of HIV?

-HIV testing is recommended for all babies born to people with HIV at 14 to 21 days of life, at 1 to 2 months, and again at 4 to 6 months.
+HIV testing is recommended for all babies born to women with HIV at 14 to 21 days of life, at 1 to 2 months, and again at 4 to 6 months.
 Additional testing at birth and other time points is recommended for babies at higher risk of perinatal transmission of HIV.
 The HIV test (called a virologic test) looks for HIV in the blood.

 If testing shows that a baby has HIV, the baby receives ART.
 ART helps people with HIV live long, healthy lives.